-

 Varies

-The Anderson, William T. Memorial Scholarship is available to junior or senior engineering students in good standing with demonstrated financial need as determined by the Financial Aid Office.
+The Anderson, William T. Memorial Scholarship is available to full-time (12+ day credits per semester) junior or senior engineering students in good standing with demonstrated financial need as determined by the Financial Aid Office.
+To be considered for this scholarship, you must file your FAFSA by April 1 and complete verification, if applicable.

 Choose Ohio First Scholarship